Getting the good stuff on the road, five days a week

-Each week we host practical workshops at PGU Kenmore, The Cresent School and Warrigal Care.
 The workshops engage particpants with creative making and play and ensure they can access our exhibition content outside of the Gallery.
-The program sees seventy two workshops run over the course of a year, reaching hundreds of people that would normally struggle to visit us.
-It also employs two facilitators and various local artists, building their skills in delivering workshops and engaging with a variety of participants.
+The program employs local artist facilitators to reach a section of our community that would normally struggle to visit us.

 Schools as Community Centres

 We are one of forty-eight hosts of Schools as Community Centres in New South Wales.
 Janet Gordon, Outreach Officer visits a different school each day throughout the week providing a creative learning session that is often inspired by the current exhibition.
 Sessions also include story time, a quick lesson in nutrition and a fun activity.